 Evidential Learning and Advancements in Drug Discovery

-Over the past two decades, the pharmaceutical industry, valued at an impressive $1 trillion, has been facing some significant challenges.
-Despite committing nearly $80 billion annually to drug development, there has been a decline in this area.
-There has been a significant drop in returns on every dollar invested in research and development, dropping from 10 cents in 2010 to just 2 cents presently.
-A widely-cited academic study shows that for every billion US dollars invested in research and development, the quantity of newly approved drugs has decreased by about 50% approximately every 9 years since 1950.
-As the study indicates, this represents an around 80-fold reduction even when adjusted for inflation.
-Also, the process of developing a drug, from research to market launch, is quite lengthy and typically takes 10-12 years.
-The monetary implications of these challenges are profound, with the current R&D expenses for each drug reaching $2.17 billion, in contrast to the $1.19 billion in 2010.
+Over the past two decades, the pharmaceutical industry, valued at an impressive $1 trillion, has faced significant challenges.
+Despite committing nearly $80 billion annually to drug development, the return on every dollar invested in research and development has dropped from 10 cents in 2010 to just 2 cents presently.
+Academic studies show the quantity of newly approved drugs decreased by 50% approximately every 9 years since 1950.
+As the study indicates, this represents an 80-fold reduction even when adjusted for inflation.
+Additionally, the process of developing a drug, from research to market launch, is extensive, typically taking 10-12 years.
+The monetary implications of these challenges are profound, with the current R&D expenses for each drug reaching $2.17 billion, in contrast to $1.19 billion in 2010.

-From a clinical standpoint, the capacities of AI in drug discovery look very promising, especially in the following areas:
+From a clinical standpoint, the capacities of AI in drug discovery is very promising, especially in the following areas:

 Enhancing Virtual Screening: By analyzing vast datasets, AI speeds up virtual screening, helping researchers pinpoint potential drug candidates more precisely.

 AI-Powered Predictive Analytics in Clinical Trials: AI facilitates the prediction of clinical trial results, refines trial structures, and pinpoints specific patient groups for enhanced success.

 The AI-Driven Shift in Drug Repurposing: AI fast-tracks the repurposing of drugs by spotting existing ones that might work for new medical conditions, conserving both time and resources.